drvinceknight/unpeudemath/_drafts/sophisticated-ipd-strategies-beat-simple-ones.md

 [mojones.net/evolving-strategies-for-an-iterated-prisoners-dilemma-tournament.html](http://mojones.net/evolving-strategies-for-an-iterated-prisoners-dilemma-tournament.html).

-The idea of that strategy is that it maps a given state of a history of recent plays by both opponents and the opponents early plays to an action: whether to cooperate or defect.
+The idea of that strategy is that it maps a given state of a history of recent plays and the early plays of the opponent to an action: whether to cooperate or defect.

 The reinforcement learning algorithm (in this case a genetic algorithm) aims to